JavaFundamentalsZT/jf-hw-performance/README.md

 the implementation.
 It uses the A* algorithm by default but is bundled with depth first and breadth first approaches also.

-Your homework for this project is:
+Your homework for this project is to send a half page of thoughts, findings, reasoning and or performance numbers to jf@zeroturnaround.com

+To get you started I've composed a set of tasks and questions that you can ask yourself while composing the submission.

 * Run a profiler and a debugger on the program
 * Try to figure out how it works